Links Between PCBs and Diabetes/Obesity

 In mice, PCB-77 has been found to promote inflammation and increase body weight (Arsenescu et al. 2008).
 PBC-138 helps fat cells resist cell death, a possible mechanism that would contribute to obesity (Kim et al. 2018).

 PCB-153 exposed mice gained more weight and showed other metabolic effects when fed a high-fat diet (but not a low-fat diet) (Wahlang et al. 2013).
 PCB-153 also affects the development of fat cells (Mullerova et al. 2017).
-A mixture of PCBs have also been found to cause insulin resistance and high insulin levels in mice (Gray et al. 2013).
+Aroclor 1260, a mixture of PCBs, worsens fatty liver in mice more in conjunction with a low-fat but diet, however (Head et al. 2023).
+Another mixture of PCBs (Aroclor 1254) has also been found to cause insulin resistance and high insulin levels in mice (Gray et al. 2013).
 A different lab has also shown that PCBs (PCB-77 and PCB-126) impair blood glucose tolerance in mice and showed effects in fatty tissue related to insulin resistance (Baker et al. 2013a), while resveratrol, the substance found in red wine, protects against PCB-induced impairment of glucose control in fat cells (Baker et al. 2013b).
 For an article about Baker et al.'s research, see PCBs and diabetes: Pinning down mechanisms, published in Environmental Health Perspectives (Weinhold 2013).

 PCB 180 enhanced fat cell development in differentiating murine and human pre-fat cells (Yu et al. 2021).